odota/core/README.md

 Sample Data
 ----
 * MongoDB: `wget https://github.com/yasp-dota/testfiles/raw/master/dota.zip && unzip dota && mongorestore --dir dota` to import a database dump if you want a medium-sized data set to work with.
-* PSQL: No sample data yet
+* Postgres: No sample data yet

 Developer's Guide
 ----